 Exploiting the rich datasets necessary to get useful and relevant information is a challenge for scientists, since a broad diversity of systems, platforms and interfaces are available in the market which makes overwhelming accessing those sources to download and analize the data.
 EO4wildlife provides a quick and easy access to a comprehensive set of EO datasets, as well as a toolbox of services for data filtering, processing and visualization.

-EO4wildlife main objective is to bring large communities of multidisciplinary research scientists such as biologists, ecologists and ornithologists around the world to collaborate closely together while using European Sentinel Copernicus Earth Observation more extensively and efficiently.
+EO4wildlife main objective is to bring large communities of multidisciplinary research scientists such as biologists, ecologists and ornithologists around the world to collaborate closely together while using the European Sentinel Copernicus Earth Observation more extensively and efficiently.
 EO4wildlife research specializes in the big data intelligent management, processing, fusion and advanced analytics with a Knowledge Base for wildlife migratory behavior trends.
 The research will lead to the development of web-enabled open services using OGC standards for sensor observation and measurements and data processing of heterogeneous geospatial observation data and uncertainties.

 Space technologies have the potential to transform scientific project back on Earth.
-As a member of the European Commissions’ EO4wildlife project, Atos is designing and developing a platform that will enable scientists around the world to analyse wildlife movements using the Sentinel satellites’ observation data of the European Union’s Copernicus program to support projects to study the habitat of various migrating animals.
+As a member of the European Commissions’ EO4wildlife project, Atos is designing and developing a platform that will enable scientists around the world to analyze wildlife movements using the Sentinel satellites’ observation data of the European Union’s Copernicus program to support projects to study the habitat of various migrating animals.
 These earth observation satellites are generating unprecedented volumes of data.
 To maximize the value of these terabytes of information, the scientific and research community needs to be able to integrate this data into their studies.